Denver44/28.Docker-Node_and_Express/README.md

 ### This cmd will give us a intertaice bash for our container

 ```
-docker exec -it node-express-app bash
+docker exec -it node-app bash
 ```

 ```